-This motivates me to write an online blog for Chalkdust magazine.
+This motivated me to write an online blog for Chalkdust magazine.
 The content of the article is the mathematics and the science behind, from my point of view, the most spectacular goal I have ever seen in my life, the famous free-kick taken by Roberto Carlos in 1997.
-The very first time I watched it, I was a kid and I was so impressed by this goal that I could not find an explanation to it: how it was possible that the ball bent drastically and landed in the goal, when it seemed that it was heading in a totally different direction.
+The very first time I watched it, I was a kid and I was so impressed by this goal that I could not find an explanation to it: how it was possible that the ball bent drastically and landed in the goal when it seemed that it was heading in a totally different direction.
 As a kid, you always try to do what your heroes do (in my case, Roberto Carlos was and still is one of my favourites football players), and I was not an exception: I tried to kick my football trying to replicate the “weird” effect seen in Roberto Carlos’ free kick.
-I never succeded (just in a few ocassions, but not quite good).
+I never succeeded (just on a few occasions, but not quite good).

 You can completely read it here.
 Here in this blog, I will show some stuff that could not be included in the original article.